Choose a Good Idea

 Carefully Review (and Follow) the Application Criteria

-Unlike most requests for grants, these criteria were written by the people who will review your application.
-So make sure your application addresses those areas.
+The people who will review your application wrote these criteria; make sure your application addresses those areas.

 - General SoTL literature on your topic

-- Relevant literature in your discipline—e.g., the teaching journal in your discipline and, if relevant, the concepts, methods, and theories from your discipline
+- Relevant literature in your discipline and, if relevant, the concepts, methods, and theories from your discipline

 - SoTL literature on your topic but not in your discipline.
 For example, problem-based learning was pioneered in medical schools, so if that’s your topic, you should explore that tradition

 Your literature review should lay the foundation to answer the question: what will the reader know from your study that he/she would not have known from reading the literature?

 Clearly Lay Out Your Research Question

 Make it stand out, and make sure anyone from any discipline can understand it.
 Describe the relevant contributions to your campus, IU, your discipline, and/or the SoTL agenda.
 (No single project is expected to do everything, but understand what contributions it can make.)
 Be very clear about what the “deliverables” are—such as papers, publications, presentations, reports, or pilot data for a larger project/grant proposal.